haddadi/haddadi.github.io/about.md

 Feb 2018: Our paper "[Private and Scalable Personal Data Analytics using a Hybrid Edge-Cloud Deep Learning](https://haddadi.github.io/papers/ieeeComputer2018hybrid.pdf)" with Seyed Ali Osia, Ali Shahin Shamsabadi, Ali Taheri, and Hamid R. Rabiee has been accepted to the  IEEE Computer Magazine Special Issue on Mobile and Embedded Deep Learning.

 Jan 2018: Two papers on privacy in IoT applications have been accepted to the ACM/IEEE International Conference on Internet-of-Things Design and Implementation 2018.
 See [publications' page](https://haddadi.github.io/publications/) for details.

-Dec 2017: We have received a [Microsoft Azure Research Award](http://azure4research.com/){:target="_blank"} to support our Machine Learning research for the Databox project.

-Dec 2017: Katrin Hänsel's [paper](https://haddadi.github.io/papers/CHI2018sensing.pdf){:target="_blank"} has been accepted to ACM CHI 2018!
-Congrats Katrin.

 ### Contact me